oaplatform/config/README.md

  - `config.file` specifies a filesystem path, again it should include the extension, not be a basename
  - `config.url` specifies a URL

+ **Note**: you need to pass `-Dconfig.file=path/to/config-file` before the jar itself, e.g. `java -Dconfig.file=path/to/config-file.conf -jar path/to/jar-file.jar`.
+Same applies for `-Dconfig.resource=config-file.conf`

 These system properties specify a _replacement_ for `application.{conf,json,properties}`, not an addition.
 They only